thanksmister/Local-Trader-Android/README.md

 If you are not familiar with LocalBitcoins, please visit their [about page](https://localbitcoins.com/about) for additional information.
 Also please read the [getting started guides](https://localbitcoins.com/guides/?ch=2hbo) available on LocalBitcoins to learn how to trade.
 As always, trade responsibly and safely.

+## Support

+Join the [ThanksMister Community](https://community.thanksmister.com/) to ask questions or share any helpful information about this project.

 ## Features